-Human cryopreserved hepatocytes used for a study are typically pooled donor, mixed-gender hepatocytes to get a general experiment, however on request a specific lot with characteristics specific for project needs can be requested (e.g. single or multiple donor, gender, etc.).
-In case of preclinical species it is generally thought to be less critical using several donors as animals are homogeneous and kept under standard laboratory conditions.
-As a general recommended, cryopreserved hepatocyte lots characterized for transporter mediated uptake are used.
-Major substrates for which characterization data is available include the following prototypical substrates:
+Human cryopreserved hepatocytes used for a study are typically pooled donor, mixed-gender hepatocytes to get a general experiment, however on request a specific lot with characteristics specific for project needs can be requested (e.g., single or multiple donors, gender, etc.).
+In case of preclinical species, it is generally thought to be less critical to use several donors as animals are homogeneous and kept under standard laboratory conditions.

 Yoshikado T, Lee W, Toshimoto K, Morita K, Kiriake A, Chu X, Lee N, Kimoto E, Varma MVS, Kikuchi R, Scialis RJ, Shen H, Ishiguro N, Lotz R, Li AP, Maeda K, Kusuhara H, Sugiyama Y. Evaluation of Hepatic Uptake of OATP1B Substrates by Short Term-Cultured Plated Human Hepatocytes: Comparison with Isolated Suspended Hepatocytes.
 J Pharm Sci.
 2021 Jan;110(1):376-387. doi: 10.1016/j.xphs.2020.10.041.
 Epub 2020 Oct 27.
 PMID: 33122051.